tianjiewang2022/MicroServices-with-Spring-Boot-and-Spring-Cloud/README.md

-# MicroServices-with-Spring-Boot-and-Spring-Cloud

-# MicroServices with Spring Cloud, Spring Boot, Docker, and GKE on GCP
+# MicroServices with Spring Cloud, Spring Boot, Docker, and GKE on GCP :whale:

 This repository contains a comprehensive implementation of a scalable Currency Exchange service using Spring Cloud, Spring Boot, Docker, and Kubernetes (GKE) on Google Cloud Platform (GCP).

 The project, developed from February 2023 to May 2023, encompasses various microservices and technologies to create a robust and resilient system for currency exchange.

+## Learning Notes by Author :tada: :raised_hands:

+- [Learning Notes](https://sallymicroservices.notion.site/sallymicroservices/MicroServices-with-Spring-Cloud-Spring-Boot-Docker-and-GKE-GCP-815c38848f064f51ba853b0d01d662d2): Detailed notes, explanations, and insights on the development of this project.

 ## Table of Contents
 - [Introduction](#introduction)